Steps for getting an F-1 Visa

 - Find the nearest US Embassy or Consulate;

-- Fill out the following visa forms.
-You can download them here: Check with the US Embassy/Consulate in your country to find out if there are any additional forms.
+- Download and fill out the following visa forms.
+Check with the U.S. Embassy/Consulate in your country to find out if there are any additional forms.

 - DS-156 Nonimmigrant Visa Application;